 If you’re an experienced hiker looking for something more adventurous, we recommend the Old Rag hike.
 It’s almost a 10-mile round trip with some fairly steep ascents, but there’s plenty of fun rock scrambling to do and the view at the top is spectacular.

 If you’re looking for something other than hiking, there are plenty of camping sites and opportunities for whitewater rafting along the Shenandoah River.
-For a more in-depth look at the park, Action Tour Guide offers a Shenandoah National Park Self-Guided Driving Tour through our app on iOS and Android devices that features over 60 stops along the way.
+For a more in-depth look at the park, Action Tour Guide offers a Shenandoah National Park Self-Guided Driving Tour.